cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/generate-ssh-key-pair.md

 - `id_ecdsa_jasmin.pub` - public key file

 The **public** key file is the part that you need to share in order to access JASMIN.
 Windows may mistakenly associated the `*.pub` file with Microsoft Publisher so don't try to double-click it.
 When you need to copy & paste its contents to upload to your JASMIN profile, use a simple text editor (like Notepad).
+If you are updating an existing key, please follow the instructions in {{<link "update-a-jasmin-account/#update-ssh-public-key">}}Update a JASMIN account{{</link>}} to upload it to your profile.

 Make sure the file is stored in a directory called `.ssh` in your home directory (`~/.ssh`, `$HOME/.ssh` or `%USERPROFILE%\.ssh` on Windows, or `${env:UserProfile}\.ssh` in PowerShell).
 Storing it elsewhere sometimes causes problems with permissions, but it's also good to keep keys in one place so that they can be kept securely.